 How your clients will respond to this magic question

 Depending on the agency’s positioning and client base, I typically see responses like this:

 - 50% of the time, the client says, “Oh, that’s extra?
 Never mind.”
 Congrats—you just saved yourself from doing unpaid sales work when the client was never going to convert.

 - 40% of the time, the client says, “Sure, let me know the estimate.”
 They may or may not ultimately proceed on the OOS, but they’ve committed to at least considering paying for the scope change.

 - 10% of the time, the client says, “Wait, I thought that was already included.”
 This can feel awkward, but it’s actually a good thing—now you have an opportunity to discuss things, instead of having a client who assumed they should get free work.

 If more than 10-15% of client responses are the last one—where clients keep wrongly assuming things were included all along—this usually means you need to fix a client onboarding problem.
 In my experience, you probably aren’t managing client expectations as they go from sales to implementation.

-Why this works for both Fixed-Bid and Time & Materials
+Why this works for Fixed-Bid, Agile, and Time & Materials

 Asking “Would you like an estimate for that?” is especially important for fixed-bid work—since anything out of scope should be billable.